Archived — Government of Canada Invests in Jobs, Growth and Innovation in Southern Ontario

-Through the Scientists and Engineers in Business initiative, FedDev Ontario is contributing up to $787,500 for a project coordinated by The Next 36 that will provide 30 STEM graduates and entrepreneurs with training, advisory services and seed financing to launch new start-up businesses in southern Ontario.
-These new businesses are projected to create 90 new jobs in the STEM fields.
+Through the Scientists and Engineers in Business initiative, FedDev Ontario is contributing up to $4,999,575 for a project coordinated by the RIC Centre that will provide business skills development and entrepreneurship training to 450 graduates in the fields of science, technology, engineering and mathematics, leading to the creation of 160 start-up businesses in southern Ontario.

-More information about The Next 36 is available at www.thenext36.ca.
+More information about the RIC Centre is available at www.riccentre.ca.

 Scientists and Engineers in Business

 Scientists and Engineers in Business is designed to improve the success rate of start-up businesses in southern Ontario by developing business skills of young entrepreneurs in the STEM fields and providing targeted support to help them bring innovative ideas and products to market.

 The initiative provides funding to not-for-profit organizations that administer and/or provide: